 About Intellectual Property

-Intellectual property encompasses all forms of creativity, such as inventions, processes, unique materials, discoveries, improvement on existing technology, know-how, software, and creative or artistic works.
-Intellectual property is covered under law through patent, copyright, trademark, and trade secret protections.
+Intellectual property encompasses all forms of creativity, such as inventions, processes, unique materials, discoveries, improvement on existing technology, know-how, software and creative or artistic works.
+Intellectual property is covered under law through patent, copyright, trademark and trade secret protections.
 Further, Intellectual property is protective through use of agreements which control access and use of such intellectual property.
-SDSU policies for patents and copyrights can be found here.

 Inventions and Patents